tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item To stratify by group, we now need to prepare a list with sample IDs for each group.
+-   To stratify by group, we now need to prepare a list with sample IDs for each group.
-\end{itemize}

 ``` r
 covMatList <- list(HH = HH.mat, kinship = kin.mat)
 IDs.list.group <- list(